Presidential Primaries in Virginia, Tuesday, March 1, 2016

 Fairfax County Election Officers Sought: We need you!

 Election Officers Needed!

-The Office of Elections is currently recruiting voters to serve as Election Officers a few days a year, including the upcoming Presidential Primary on Tuesday, March 1, 2016.
+The Office of Elections is currently recruiting voters to serve as Election Officers a few days a year.
 Election Officers are needed at each of the 240 precincts in Fairfax County to run the polls and assist the voters.

 View the "Being an Election Officer" Video at: